 - Excess skin and fine wrinkles of the lower eyelid

-The medical condition eyelid hooding or dermatochalasis is when their is excess of droopy skin primarily of the upper eyelid.
+The medical condition eyelid hooding or dermatochalasis is when there is an excess of droopy skin primarily of the upper eyelid.
 Eyelid hooding is more prevalent in individuals 40 or older, but can occur at any age.
-Causes of this eye condition are from the loss of elasticity and gradual weakening of connective tissues in the skin that come with aging.
-Although it tends to run in families, it can be a secondary effect of certain systemic diseases, trauma or prior surgery.
+This change to the upper eyelids results from the loss of elasticity and gradual weakening of connective tissues in the skin that come with aging.
+Although it tends to run in families, it can be a secondary effect of certain systematic diseases, trauma or prior surgery.

 Candidates for Eyelid Surgery

 Good candidates for eyelid surgery are those individuals who meet the following conditions: